hslu-ige-laes/lcm/docs/docs/quickStartGuide/en/whatsNext.md

 - Create a building hierarchy
 - Add a CSV data source
 - Create two data points, assign corresponding data types and connet them to rooms/flats within the building hierarchy
-- Explor the first two [Modules](https://hslu-ige-laes.github.io/lcm/docs/modules)
+- Explore the first two [Modules](https://hslu-ige-laes.github.io/lcm/docs/modules)

 Now hopefully, everything has worked fine so far and the first analysis of some sensor data is possible.